alexa/teach/README.md

 ## License

-This library is licensed under the MIT-0 License.
-See the LICENSE file.
+The code is licensed under the MIT License (see SOFTWARELICENSE), images are licensed under Apache 2.0 (see IMAGESLICENSE) and other data files are licensed under CDLA-Sharing 1.0 (see DATALICENSE).